-Main mandate of DAE is the production of safe and economical nuclear power, using indigenous uranium and thorium resources.
+Primary mandate of DAE is the production of safe and economical nuclear power, using indigenous uranium and thorium resources.
 Towards this end, it is involved in developing, in stages, pressurized heavy water reactors, fast breeder reactors, and reactors using thorium with associated fuel cycle facilities.
 It builds research reactors for production of radioisotopes and carries out programmes on isotope and radiation technology applications in medicine, agriculture and industry.
 It develops advanced technology in areas such as accelerators, lasers, control and instrumentation, computers, biotechnology, information technology and materials technology and also encourages technology transfers to other users and industry.
 It supports basic research in nuclear energy and related frontier areas of science.
-The Department of Atomic Energy (DAE), formed in August 1954. more..
+The Department of Atomic Energy (DAE), was formed in August 1954.

 BRNS supports high quality R & D projects in the areas of relevance to its programme as broadly mentioned above.
 BRNS lays emphasis on collaborative programmes between the DAE scientists and the scientific community outside the DAE family.
 Such a collaborative approach is expected to create and strengthen academic bond and promote closer interaction between the DAE and Universities/Research Institutions.